-Note:The difference between a preface and an introduction is a preface is personal to the author, discussing why they wrote the book and what their process was.
+Note:The difference between a preface and an introduction is a preface is personal to the author, discussing why they authored the book, and what their process was.

-An introduction relates directly to the subject matter and establishes the position of the book in relation to its content.
+An introduction relates directly to the subject matter, it establishes the position of the book in relation to its content.

 All books have chapters, or sections, into which the narrative or content is divided.